bm777/humanface-mask-detector/README.md

 ![History of training and validation stage](ploted.png)

 ### Credit
- - the dataset was created by : [Prajna Bhandary](https://lnkd.in/fJTAP_D)
- - part of code from [Adrian Rosebrock](https://www.pyimagesearch.com/2020/05/04/covid-19-face-mask-detector-with-opencv-keras-tensorflow-and-deep-learning/)
+ - the dataset was created by : [Prajna Bhandary](https://lnkd.in/fJTAP_D) - [Adrian Rosebrock](https://www.pyimagesearch.com/2020/05/04/covid-19-face-mask-detector-with-opencv-keras-tensorflow-and-deep-learning/)
  - part of fine tuning from this : [LINK](https://www.pyimagesearch.com/2019/06/03/fine-tuning-with-keras-and-deep-learning/)
  - part of face Landmark to augment database: ALready done by Adrian Rosebrock
  - pretrained model used: MobileNetV2 -> [ImageNet weights](http://www.image-net.org/)